0xmaxw08/cs-projects/README.md

-# About the repoistory
+# About

-Don't pay attention here this repo is just a practice/test/learning repo :)
+Don't pay attention to this repo, it is just a practice/test/learning repo :)